ertekin-research-group/CLAMM/CLAMM_MC/README.md

 - C++ compiler with C++11 or later support
 - CMake ≥ 3.10

-CLAMM_MC has been tested on Mac Linux and Windows.
+CLAMM_MC has been tested on Mac, Linux, and Windows.

 ### Build Steps
-Assuming you have already cloned the main CLAMM repository, navigate the CLAMM_MC folder and create a build directory:
+Assuming you have already cloned the main CLAMM repository, navigate to the CLAMM_MC folder and create a build directory:
 ```
 cd ./CLAMM_MC
 # Create a build directory
 mkdir build
 cd build
 ```
-Inside the build directory  configure the project using cmake:
+Inside the build directory,  configure the project using CMake:
 ```
 cmake ..
 ```